Homeschool

 There are so many homeschool resources out there, I’m sure I missed something great!
 What are your favorite resources that have helped you with your homeschooling journey?
 Please share them with us!

-Be sure to check out these posts for some SPACE activities and lessons to follow up after the First Great Lesson:
+Check out these posts for some SPACE & GEOLOGY activities to do after the First Great Lesson or just for fun!

 homeschool prep, homeschool resources, Montessori